remunds/data-offloading-app/README.md

 This repository covers the application component.

+## Authorizations for the application

+The application requests authorization for your location while it is running to determine your position on the map.
+Furthermore, when doing a photo capturing task, you are asked to allow access to the camera and microphone of the device.

 # Getting Started

+# For Users

+## Installation for users

+You can download a working version of the project in the releases tab.

+# For Developers

 ## Requirements

 Before you begin, make sure that the following requirements are met:

 * android-sdk version 28 with android-studio.
-* flutter, tested with version 1.22.4.
+* working flutter installation (we tested with version 1.22.4).
 You can either install flutter manually or use the provided nix-shell by executing ` nix-shell` in CLI.
-* You either have a mobile device (at the moment only android is supported) connected to your workstation in debug mode or you are using an android emulator.
+* You either have a mobile device (at the moment only android is supported) connected to your workstation in debug mode or an android emulator setup.